 The medical history form patients completed included questions about smoking and alcohol consumption.
-We were told by the dentist and saw in dental care records that smoking cessation advice was given to patients where appropriate.
-Patients were made aware of the effects of smoking and alcohol with regards to oral cancer.
+We were told by the dentist and saw in dental care records that smoking cessation advice and alcohol awareness advice was given to patients where appropriate.
+Patients were made aware of the ill effects of smoking on their gum health and the synergistic effects of smoking and alcohol with regards to oral cancer.
+There were health promotion leaflets available in the waiting room to support patients.